-8 Restoring SQL Server Databases
+9 Restoring SQL Server Databases

-If a database was deleted or corrupted, you have the option of performing either a full restore operation, creating a clone, or mounting the database almost instantly as a virtual application.
-To mount the database as a virtual application see Mounting an SQL Database as a Virtual Application on page 34.
+If a database was deleted or corrupted, you have the option of performing either a full restore operation, creating a clone, or mounting the database almost instantly as a virtual application and then migrate it back to the original location or to a new location.
+To mount and migrate the database, see Chapter 7, Mounting and Migrating SQL Data.